esternaouri/Airport_v2/README.md

 destination's are : LLBG , LLHA ,LLHZ , LLIB for each Israel airports. when you insert a destination in the card, automatically you have a link with important information about this airport and a API with current waether in the airport.

-you can add a new flight card, you can edit your card, remove the card, and filtre all card by pilot name  and/or by destination.
+you can add a new flight card, you can edit your card by clicking on relevant field, remove the card, and filtre all card by pilot name  and/or by destination.

 we dont make input validation; except an alert that you must insert  airport by the format.